Sanmen County, Zhejiang Province, China

 Doosan provided the nuclear reactor vessel for Sanmen 1.
 Deyang Heavy Equipment received the pipe contract for Sanmen 1 and 2.
 Harbin is providing the steam turbines and generators for Sanmen 1 and 2 under license from Mitsubishi Heavy Industries (MHI).

 SEL supplies the protective relays and communications devices for the Sanmen NPP phase one.
 ABB is providing all the low and medium voltage switchgears for the project.
 Schneider Electric is providing the medium voltage inverter products for the NPP.

 Emerson is providing the control valves for Sanmen 1.
 It was also awarded the contract to supply its Ovation expert control technology for the first two reactors of Sanmen.
 Weir is providing the triple offset butterfly valves for Sanmen unit two.
-Bureau Veritas, in collaboration with Westinghouse, is providing the inspection and quality assurance service for the project.
+In collaboration with Westinghouse, Bureau Veritas is providing the inspection and quality assurance service for the project.

 Chinese nuclear capacity based on AP1000 reactors

 China has the target for generating four percent of its electricity from nuclear power by 2020.
 It is striving to achieve self-sufficiency in terms of third generation WPR nuclear technology, such as the AP1000, in this regard.
 The country is also aiming for business opportunities in the international power market besides domestic utilisation of this technology.
 China has recently developed the design of CAP1400, which is based on Westinghouse’s AP1000 reactor technology.